apsteinmetz/images-to-pal/README.md

 This was just a fun morning exercise.
 Let's mix multiple images to make a palette of their principal colors using k-means.
-We'll also use the totally awesome list-columns concept to `map` each image's jpeg data into a data frame of lists that we can `map` our function that turns the jpeg data into a list of palette colors into a new data frame.
+We'll also use the totally awesome list-columns concept to turn each image's jpeg data into a data frame of lists that we can `map` our function that turns the jpeg data into a list of palette colors into a new data frame.